 The 2022 Washington State Legislature allocated \$2.72M (\$80,000 each to 34 colleges) for colleges to contract with community-based organizations to assist with financial aid access and support in communities.
-The funds will be allocated to colleges for use beginning July 1, 2022 and must be expended by June 30, 2023.
-It is anticipated that the funding will be annual.
-This guidance is intended to assist colleges in deploying these funds and connecting their use with broader financial aid outreach efforts in our sector and across sectors.
+The funds will be allocated to colleges for use beginning of the fiscal year on July 1, and must be expended by close of fiscal year on June 30th.
+At this point in time, it is anticipated that the funding will be annual.
+This guidance is intended to assist colleges in deploying these funds, with some best practices.
+As well as demonstrate how campuses utilizes the funds for broader financial aid outreach efforts in our sector and across sectors.